Please click here for language/accessibility options

 Struggling with energy debt?

-Click here to find your local advice centre or find online debt and money information at www.turn2us.org.uk, www.StepChange.org and on the Citizens Advice national website.
+Support is available from Trust funded money and energy projects, local advice centres or online at www.turn2us.org.uk, www.StepChange.org and on the Citizens Advice national website.

 Our Grants

-The fund is available to BG and Non-BG customers with debt on a pre-payment meter.
+The fund is available to British Gas and non-British Gas customers on pre-payment meter accounts only.

 Criteria that must be met:

 We want to ensure that grants go to people who cannot access energy debt help from their own provider.
 Several suppliers have their own support fund which is restricted to their customers only.
-These are: Eon, Eon Next, EDF, Scottish Power, OVO, Boost, SSE and Octopus.
+These are: OVO, Boost, Eon, Eon Next, EDF, Scottish Power, Octopus, Shell Energy, SSE, Utilita and Utility Warehouse.
 If you are a customer of one of these companies, please apply to them directly.

 British Gas Energy Support Fund